oracle/coherence-operator/docs/user-guide.md

        -Dcoherence.distributed.localstorage=false \
        -Dcoherence.cacheconfig=$PWD/hello-client-config.xml -Dcoherence.log.level=1 HelloConfigXml
 ```
-The the correct `coherence.jar` must be available at`${COHERENCE_HOME}/lib/coherence.jar`.
-An output similar to the following s displayed:
+The correct `coherence.jar` must be available at `${COHERENCE_HOME}/lib/coherence.jar`.
+An output similar to the following is displayed:

 ```bash
 The value of the key is 1
 ```

-Run the program again and it shows that the value has been incremented.
+Run the program again and it shows that the value has been incremented:

 ```bash
 The value of the key is 2.